Vladimir Zeldin: Later years

 Zeldin was, as of 2014, the oldest living People's Artist of the USSR.
 He turned 101 in 2016.

 In June 2005, his signature appeared under the open letter by "members of culture, science and public representatives" published in Izvestia where they supposedly expressed support to the court decision concerning the former Yukos management.
-However, a number of signatories, including Zeldin, denied their involvement.
+A number of signatories, including Zeldin, denied their involvement.

 In October 2013, at the age of 98 he took part in the 2014 Winter Olympics torch relay, becoming the oldest torchbearer in history for that time.

 Vladimir Zeldin died on 31 October 2016 and was buried at the Novodevichy Cemetery in Moscow.
-He was survived by his third wife Ivetta Evgenievna Kapralova-Zeldina (1933—2017) who died just two months after her husband and was buried near him.
+He was survived by his third wife Ivetta Evgenievna Kapralova-Zeldina (1933–2017) who died just two months after her husband and was buried near him.
 They lived together for 52 years.

 Vladimir Zeldin's only son (from his first civil wife Lyudmila Martynova) died of a gastric infection at the age of 18 months in 1941.
-Zeldin took care of his grave until his death.